 Max take-off weight – 12,700 lbs

 Range: 1,140 miles

 Erected 2014 by the Bowling Green Aviation Heritage Center.

 Location.
 36° 55.161′ N, 86° 26.106′ W. Marker is near Bowling Green, Kentucky, in Warren County.
 Marker can be reached from the intersection of Three Springs Road and Smallhouse Road.
 Touch for map.
 Marker is at or near this postal address: 1825 Three Springs Road, Bowling Green KY 42104, United States of America.
+Touch for directions.

 Regarding Northrop T-38A(N) Talon.
 There have been two T-38s to carry the NASA identification of tail number 901.
 The first, S/N 63-8181, was lost in a crash on February 28, 1966, while landing in a fog at Lambert Field in St. Louis, Missouri.
 The next to carry that tail designation is the aircraft at this park, S/N 66-8381.